 We come around a corner near the peak to discover Petra has taken the fast track to the top with a lunch hamper of fresh rolls, cold meats and salads.
 We fill our rolls and sit looking out across the country as we eat quietly.
 It’s delicious and one lunch from among many thousands that I’ll always remember.

-We head back to Gunbalanya, where there’s enough time for some retail therapy at Injalak (it’s possible to purchase a piece of work by your guide).
-Before we begin the long drive back to Darwin, we do a bit of a tour around town to see some of the infrastructure being funded in part by art sales and I have to say I leave feeling far more optimistic than when I arrived.
+On arrival back in Gunbalanya, there’s enough time for some retail therapy at Injalak (it’s possible to purchase a piece of work by your guide) before we do a bit of a tour around town to see some of the infrastructure being funded in part by art sales.
+I have to say that I leave the town feeling far more optimistic than when I arrived.
 Things aren’t perfect, but these artists are choosing to turn up to work and are getting things done.

 The tall green grass on the flood plain waves gently in the breeze as we start the long journey home.